Logo

 Valtteri Bottas ran closely behind Hamilton for most of the race but fell back in the closing laps before suffering a tyre failure with four laps remaining.

-Valtteri Bottas returned to the pits for a tyre change and eventually crossed the finish line in 11th place.
+Valtteri Bottas returned to the pits for a tyre change and eventually finished 11th.

-Valtteri Bottas secured pole position at the following week's 70th Anniversary Grand Prix, but tyre issues for the Mercedes cars allowed Max Verstappen to pass both and win the race.
+Valtteri Bottas secured pole position at the following week's 70th Anniversary Grand Prix but dropped behind Hamilton in the race, and tyre issues for the Mercedes cars allowed Max Verstappen to pass both drivers to win.

 At the Tuscan Grand Prix, Valtteri Bottas took the lead from pole-sitter Hamilton on the first lap.

-The race was red-flagged on lap seven after a multi-car accident, and Valtteri Bottas lost the lead of the race to Hamilton shortly after the restart, eventually finishing second.
+The race was red-flagged on lap seven after a multi-car accident, and Valtteri Bottas lost the lead to Hamilton shortly after the restart and finished second.

-Valtteri Bottas took pole position for the Eifel Grand Prix at the Nurburgring, but was overtaken by Hamilton for the lead after a lock-up at turn 1, and later fell further behind after Hamilton was able to make a pit stop during a virtual safety car period.
+Valtteri Bottas took pole position for the Eifel Grand Prix but was overtaken by Hamilton after a mistake on lap 13.

-Shortly afterwards, Valtteri Bottas complained of power loss and was forced to retire from the race, extending Hamilton's championship lead to 69 points.
+Valtteri Bottas later retired from third place with power loss, extending Hamilton's championship lead to 69 points.

 Valtteri Bottas finished second at both the Portuguese and Emilia Romagna Grands Prix.